raghav3615/slime/README.md

 ## 🎯 What is Fuzzie?

 Fuzzie is a powerful visual automation platform that connects your favorite productivity tools.
-Build sophisticated workflows with a drag-and-drop interface—no coding required.
+Build sophisticated workflows with a drag-and-drop interface no coding required.
 Trigger actions across Google Drive, Slack, Notion, and Discord seamlessly.

 **Think IFTTT or Zapier, but with a beautiful visual editor.**